dcdominiak/dcdominiak.github.io/_posts/2017-10-08-udacity-aind-lessons-learned-1.md

 ### Why optimized search is needed

-Even a simple puzzle like Sudoku contains a staggering number of possible board (puzzle) configurations: on the order of $$10^{38}$$!
+Even a simple puzzle like Sudoku contains a staggering number of possible board (puzzle) configurations, on the order of $$10^{21}$$!
+The state space defined for the solver is much larger still.
+Because it tracks all partially solved puzzles, the number of states the solver must consider is on the order of $$10^{38}$$!

 With such a large state space, eliminating large portions of it is essential.
-This can be done by eliminating portions that aren't expected to yield a solution, or, in the case of Sudoku, are known not to contain the solution (because the rules of the puzzle are broken, such as having two 8's).
+This can be done by eliminating portions that aren't expected to yield a solution, or, in the case of Sudoku, are known not to contain the solution (because the rules of the puzzle are broken, such as having two 8's in a 9-square region).
 An optimized search is absolutely necessary, and isn't too hard to define.

 ### Use depth-first as systematic search strategy